When boiling shrimp, it’s critical to use the correct length of time. Otherwise, the shrimp will turn rubbery and difficult.

 - Take the shrimp out.
 Return the bag to the freezer after resealing it.

 - Place the shrimp in a fine-mesh sieve or colander and set it in a big dish of cold tap water.
 This makes lifting the shrimp into and out of the water much easier.

 - Allow for 10 minutes of submersion.
 Then, remove the colander from the water, as well as all of the shrimp.
 Re-submerge the shrimp in cold tap water and change the water in the bowl.

 - Allow another 10 to 20 minutes for the shrimp to thoroughly defrost while remaining chilly.
 Before cooking, make sure they’re completely dry.

 You may also thaw shrimp in the refrigerator overnight.
 Simply place them in a basin with a lid.
 Before cooking the next day, give them a good rinse with cold water and wipe them dry with a paper towel.

-Avoid using warm water since the shrimp will defrost unevenly, and if the outside appears defrosted but the inside isn’t, the shrimp will cook unevenly.
+Avoid using warm water since the shrimp will defrost unevenly; if the outside appears defrosted but the inside isn’t, the shrimp will cook unevenly.

 Shrimp, like other seafood, is highly perishable, and you’ll want to keep them refrigerated until you’re ready to prepare them.

 Avoid using the microwave as well.
-Shrimp cook quickly in the microwave, and you’ll go from frozen to defrosted to cooked in no time, making a mushy mess in the process.
+Shrimp cook quickly in the microwave, and you’ll go from frozen to defrosted to cooked in no time, making a mushy mess.